Mechanical ventilation: Oscillator

 The most commonly used high frequency ventilator and only one approved in the United States is the 3100A from Vyaire Medical.
 It works by using very small tidal volumes by setting amplitude and a high rate set in hertz.
 This type of ventilation is primarily used in neonates and pediatric patients who are failing conventional ventilation.

-High Frequency Jet Ventilation
+High frequency jet ventilation

 The first type of high frequency ventilator made for neonates and the only jet type is made by Bunnell Incorporated.
 It works in conjunction with a separate CMV ventilator to add pulses of air to the control breaths and PEEP.